University student gets 3 years' probation in cybercrime

 - Trump’s ‘so-called judge’ is a highly regarded GOP appointee WATCH

-The online forum was a place where authorities say computer hackers bought and sold malicious software.
+Culbertson is one of 12 people charged by U.S. authorities in a worldwide takedown of the Darkode.com cybercriminal marketplace.
+A total of 70 people worldwide have been targeted for allegedly using the cybercriminal marketplace where hackers bought and sold malicious software, and otherwise advertised schemes to infect computers and cellphones with software that could cripple or illegally control the devices.

+“I’m very sorry for what I did and I will be haunted by this for the rest of my life,” Culbertson told the judge, addressing the court after his parents and old brother read statements vouching for his remorse.

-Culbertson is currently on leave from Carnegie Mellon.
+Culbertson is currently on leave from Carnegie Mellon, where he has completed his sophomore year studying electrical computer engineering, but hopes to continue his studies eventually.

+Prosecutors haven’t said how many phones were actually infected by Culbertson’s Dendroid app, but have said he had plans with another Darkode compatriot to sell enough copies of it to infect 450,000 phones.

+The Dendroid app was bound by a computer program to other Google apps so that when customers downloaded the apps onto their phones, they were unwittingly downloading Dendroid, too.
+A hacker who bought Dendroid from Culbertson for $300 to $400 online could control up to 1,500 phones, enabling the hacker to remotely cause the phone to shoot pictures or video, and therefore spy on the phone’s owner.
+The malware also enabled hackers to track the phone owner’s internet searches, text messages and other uses.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.